dennisjooo/DCGAN-on-MNIST/README.md

 ## Model

-The model was trained using Kaggle's P100 GPU for about 300 epochs.
-The structure of the model resembles the one in Aurelien Geron's book, *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow*.
+The model was trained using Kaggle's P100 GPU for about 200 epochs.
+The structure of the model resembles the one in Sebastian Raschka's.
 The generator and discriminator are both CNNs.
 The generator takes in a 100-dimensional noise vector and outputs a 28x28 image.
 The discriminator takes in a 28x28 image and outputs a single value, which is the probability that the image is real.
 Some noise was added to the labels to prevent the discriminator from overpowering the generator.

 ## Results

 ![alt text](images//generated_images.png)

-The Discriminator can correctly identify about 86% of the images.
+The Discriminator can correctly identify about 99% of the images (probably a bit too powerful, thus `smooth` variable might need to be increased).
 That being said, the Generator might need further changes as it looked like the digits were written by someone with a bit too much to drink.
 Might also consider using Lightning to make the code much cleaner.

 ## References